nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: Add a plan**

+**MSS**

+1. User requests to add a plan
+2. AddressBook shows result

+    Use case ends.

+**Extensions**

+* 2a.
+The given plan number already exists.
+    * 2a1.
+AddressBook shows an error message.

+  Use case ends.

+* 3a.
+The given plan number is invalid.
+    * 3a1.
+AddressBook shows an error message.

+  Use case ends.

 **Use case: Delete a plan**

 **MSS**